Siddhart/Twitch-Discord-Bot/README.md

 ```

 ## Run the bot
-After you updatet the config.json and installed the dependencies you can run the final command.
+After you updated the config.json and installed the dependencies you can run the final command.
 Use the command in the same directory as the index.js file.
 ```console
 $ node index.js